WeifengJin/WeifengJin.github.io/_pages/about.md

 Economics at Universitat de Barcelona as a postdoctoral researcher in September, 2022.

 My research interest lies in time series econometrics.
- * Linear processes with nonlinear dynamics
+ * Linear and non-linear time series
  * Quantile analysis
  * Forecasting